IEAWindTask37/windIO/docs/source/developer_guide.rst

 After accepting feedback and updating the proposal, the contributor is responsible for implementing the change and submitting a pull request.

-A pull request is owned by the *contributor*.
-It is their responsibility to fully describe the change, the motivation behind it, and the impact on windIO and the adjacent ecosystem.
+It is the responsibility of the contributor to fully describe the change, the motivation behind it, and the impact on windIO and the adjacent ecosystem.
-The contributor should work maintainers to establish a timeline for review and incorporating feedback.
+The contributor should work with maintainers to establish a timeline for review and incorporating feedback.
 They should also keep a pull request up to date with the latest changes in the target branch.

+**Summary: Contributors should strive to make high quality changes and create pull requests that encourage an approval from reviewers.**

 Reviewer Responsibilities
 -------------------------
-Reviewers are responsible for providing feedback on the pull request.
+Reviewers are responsible for providing feedback on the pull request from the perspective of the domain included in the change.
+For example, changes to a given area of the ontology should be reviewed by a domain expert in that area who understands the contextual impacts.
 Approving a change indicates agreement with the change, and it implies that the reviewer, in addition to the contributor, is a relevant person to contact for future questions.

 After being assigned to a pull request, a reviewer should coordinate with the contributor and maintainers to establish a reasonable review timeline.

+**Summary: Reviewers should strive to provide meaningful and constructive feedback that helps the contributor make quality changes and supports the objectives of the windIO project.**

 Maintainer Responsibilities